Couples Therapy Intensives NYC | Sex Therapist Brooklyn | EFT Intensive | BIPS

 Some things can't be worked through fifty minutes at a time.

-Couples who feel stuck in the same argument cycle and can't seem to break through in weekly sessions
+Couples stuck in the same argument cycle who can't break through in weekly sessions

-Partners navigating a specific rupture — a betrayal, a major life transition, or a prolonged period of disconnection
+Partners navigating rupture — betrayal, major transition, or prolonged disconnection

 Couples with demanding schedules who can't reliably commit to weekly appointments